-- Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - All concerns should be reported using CPOMS, or if by an external visitor, then by completing a Welfare Concern Form, available from reception or the staffroom.
-This will then be uploaded to CPOMS. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
+- Reassure the child that what has happened is not his or her fault - Do not promise confidentiality it may be necessary to refer the child to Children's Social Care - Stress that it was the right thing to tell - Do not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Inform the DSL without delay - Complete the child protection incident or welfare concern on CPOMS and alert all DSLs.
+If a paperwork concern form has been completed, this must be handed directly to the Safeguarding Office or, in their absence, one of the other DSLS. - Dealing with a disclosure from a child and safeguarding issues can be stressful.
 Consider seeking support for yourself and discuss this with the DSL.